claudiabdm/familyme-app/README.md

 The FamilyMe app is my personal project for the Full Stack Web Development Bootcamp at Boream.

 This application helps your family getting orginized by providing a shared calendar and shopping list.
 It also provides a locator to check where the members are and a chat to talk about family matters.
-Thanks to its responsive web design you can manage your family from any device!
+FamilyMe is a progressive and responsive web application so can manage your family from any device!

 This repository contains the Angular 9 frontend project, to check out the backend project visit the following link: https://github.com/claudiabdm/familyme-api